 About the garden

-The wide variety of environments and the abundance of sitting places invite visitors to take their time and to investigate this place from different angles and perspectives, to bring their own beliefs, thoughts and feelings to their experience of the garden.
+The wide variety of environments combines to create a garden that unfolds as you journey through it.
+An abundance of sitting places, including a well-stocked garden library, invites visitors to take their time.
+You can investigate this place from different angles and perspectives, bringing your own beliefs, thoughts and feelings to your experience of the garden.